Italian public holidays 2024

 November 1st - All Saint’s Day (Festa di Tutti i Santi)

 This day celebrates all Christian saints.
-Italian traditions involve attending religious services, gift-giving, and having a large meal with family and friends.
-Italians also leave flower offerings for deceased family members on this day.
+Italian holiday traditions typically involve attending religious services, gift-giving, and having a large meal with family and friends.
+Italians also leave flower offerings for deceased family members on All Saint’s Day.

 December 8th - Immaculate Conception Day (Immacolata Concezione)

-In memory of the day Mary was born freed from sin, this holiday marks the beginning of the Christmas holidays.
+In memory of the day Mary was born, freed from sin, this holiday marks the beginning of the Christmas holidays.
 This is usually when Italians will put their Christmas decorations up and churches display their presepi (nativity scenes).
-You can still expect all government offices, banks, and schools to be closed on this day.
-However, shops will typically stay open as people start Christmas shopping on this day.
+You can still expect all government offices, banks, and schools to be closed during Immaculate Conception Day.
+However, shops will typically stay open as people start Christmas shopping.

 December 25th - Christmas Day (Natale)

-Naturally, Christmas is a very popular holiday in Italy with a number of traditions that take place to celebrate the occasion.
+Naturally, Christmas is a very popular holiday in Italy, with a number of traditions that take place to celebrate the occasion.
 Large religious services take place across the country on Christmas Day, followed by a large meal shared with family and friends.
-You can expect almost all businesses to be closed on this day, with many shops closing their doors from noon on Christmas Eve.
+You can expect almost all businesses to be closed on Christmas Day, with many shops closing their doors from noon on Christmas Eve.

 December 26th - St. Stephen’s Day (Festa di Santo Stefano)

-Italians celebrate St. Stephen’s Day by venturing from home with their families and friends.
-They will often visit Piazzas and check out their local Presepi.
+Italians celebrate St. Stephen’s Day by leaving home with their families and friends.
+They will often visit Piazzas and check out their local presepi.
 There’re also markets, carnivals, and festivals in parts of the country.
-More shops will open up on this day following Christmas day, however, all government offices, banks, and schools remain closed.
+More shops will open on St. Stephen’s Day, following Christmas day.
+However, all government offices, banks, and schools remain closed.

 Now you have all the knowledge you need to celebrate Italian bank holidays just like the locals!